-Travel times and survival rates for both parr and smolt releases from each release location to McNary Dam were estimated each year from 2015 to 2021.
-Travel time was estimated as the difference between the date of release and the date of detection at McNary Dam.

-For outmigration years 2007 through 2018 a logistic regression model (Neeley 2012) was used to estimate survival probability of the groups.
-Beginning in 2019 and in this report, survival probabilities from release locations to McNary Dam and detection rates of PIT-tagged Coho smolts at McNary Dam were estimated using the Cormack-Jolly-Seber (CJS) mark-recapture model (White and Burnham 1999; Lebreton et al. 1992; Williams, et al. 2002, Conner et al. 2015), which has been commonly used within the Federal Columbia River Power System (FCRPS) to estimate survival rates for juvenile anadromous fish species (Tuomikoski et al. 2013).

-Among the several assumptions of the CJS model, one assumption is no immigration or emigration during capture (tagging) and recapture (detection) intervals, which is valid in the hydrosystem because of necessary passage at several hydroelectric dams, and where fish behavior is relatively consistent as fish are moving in one direction over a relatively short period of time (Conner et al. 2015).
-The CJS model was originally formulated to calculate time-interval survival of tagged animals by recapturing individuals and estimating their survival and recapture probabilities using maximum likelihood.
-A spatial form of the CJS model can be used for species that migrate uni-directionally, and are recaptured/detected within a discrete migratory corridor (Henderson et al. 2018, Burnham

-1987).
-We used individual fish encounter histories to estimate the likelihood that a fish would survive and be detected at each tag receiver facility (dams in this study; see Lebreton et al. 1992).
-The CJS model was run for all smolts released at each location based on an encounter history constructed from the number of fish released at the different locations and subsequent detection events at McNary, John Day and Bonneville dams on the Columbia River.
-As in previous studies (Neeley 2018), we estimated survival rate and detection efficiency for each release group.
+Travel times and survival rates for both parr and smolt releases from each release location to McNary Dam were estimated for each outmigration year from 2015 to 2022.
+Travel time was calculated as the difference between the release date and the date of detection at McNary Dam.
+For outmigration years 2007 through 2018, a logistic regression model (Neeley 2012) was employed to estimate the survival probability of the groups.
+Starting in 2019 and in this report, survival probabilities from release locations to McNary Dam and the detection rates of PIT-tagged Coho smolts at McNary Dam were estimated using the Cormack-Jolly-Seber (CJS) mark-recapture model (White and Burnham 1999; Lebreton et al. 1992; Williams et al. 2002; Conner et al. 2015).
+The CJS model has commonly been used within the Federal Columbia River Power System (FCRPS) to estimate survival rates for juvenile anadromous fish species (Tuomikoski et al. 2013).
+One of the assumptions of the CJS model is the absence of immigration or emigration during the capture (tagging) and recapture (detection) intervals.
+This assumption holds true in the hydrosystem due to necessary passage at several hydroelectric dams and relatively consistent fish behavior as they move in one direction over a relatively short period of time (Conner et al. 2015).
+The CJS model was originally developed to calculate time-interval survival of tagged animals by estimating their survival and recapture probabilities through maximum likelihood.
+In our study, we used individual fish encounter histories to determine the likelihood of a fish surviving and being detected at each tag receiver facility (dams in this study; see Lebreton et al. 1992).
+The CJS model was applied to all smolts released at each location, based on an encounter history constructed from the number of fish released at different locations and subsequent detection events at McNary, John Day, and Bonneville dams on the Columbia River.
+Similar to previous studies (Neeley 2018), we estimated the survival and detection probability for each release group.

-Many environmental factors are known to influence downstream smolt survival, and river flow is among the most impactful (Raymond 1968; Connor et al. 2003; Tiffan et al. 2009).
-Since early and late release groups presumably experience different flow regimes in the lower Yakima River, each is likely to incur a different rate of survival associated with temporal river conditions.
-Therefore it was necessary to introduce both river flow and release month as covariates in the CJS model to estimate the survival rate of the releases.
-In the model we used six years of data (2015-2021) to increase the overall sample size and confidence around our estimates.
-Coho smolts were released from February through April with multiple releases in each year.
+Several environmental factors, including river flow, have been identified as influential factors in downstream smolt survival (Raymond 1968; Connor et al. 2003; Tiffan et al. 2009).
+As early and late release groups are likely to experience different flow regimes in the lower Yakima River, their rates of survival can vary with temporal river conditions.
+Therefore, it was necessary to incorporate river flow and release month as covariates in the CJS model to estimate the survival rate of the releases.
+In our model, we utilized eight years of data (2015-2022) to enhance the overall sample size and increase confidence in our estimates.
+Coho smolts were released from February through April, with multiple releases occurring each year.